Fraud Blocker

 3. IBEW Entrance Test May be Required

-You may be required to interview and take an entrance exam for admission to IBEW.
+You may be required to participate in an interview and take an entrance exam for admission to the IBEW.
 Math and algebra are a requirement for any electrician, and the IBEW entrance exam focuses heavily on these subjects.

 While the specifics of the test can vary slightly locally, it typically covers subjects such as algebra and reading comprehension.